IlIllII/collecobrary/README.md

 If you want to help contribute, thank you!
 Here are a few things that would really make an impact:

-1. Know of an excellent online course?
-Please share it!
+1. Share an excellent course you've taken.
-2. Have a good idea for how the project can be better?
-Please share it!
+2. Share ideas for ways to make the project more useful.
-3. You can code?
-Help code new features or clean up the codebase!
-4. You think this project is cool?
-Share it with friends!
-5. Do you think you can help in another way?
-Please share your idea!
+3. Add new features if you can code.
+4. Share the project with friends if you think its cool.

 Feel free to say hello and ask if you have any questions or comments.
 All feedback is welcome and encouraged.
-If you decide to help, check out [CONTRIBUTING.md](https://github.com/nietsymerej/collecobrary/blob/master/CONTRIBUTING.md) to see more details about the project.

 ***